-Contra Costa Community College District engaged Total Compensation Systems, Inc. (TCS) to analyze liabilities associated with its current retiree cash benefit program as of February 1, 2011 (the valuation date).
+Contra Costa Community College District engaged Total Compensation Systems, Inc. (TCS) to analyze liabilities associated with its current retiree health program as of February 1, 2011 (the valuation date).
 The numbers in this report are based on the assumption that they will first be used to determine accounting entries for the fiscal year ending June 30, 2011.
 If the report will first be used for a different fiscal year, the numbers will need to be adjusted accordingly.

-This report does not reflect any retiree health benefits.
-Costs and liabilities attributable to retiree health benefits are reportable under Governmental Accounting Standards Board (GASB) Standards 43/45.
+This report does not reflect any cash benefits paid unless the retiree is required to provide proof that the cash benefits are used to reimburse the retiree's cost of health benefits.
+Costs and liabilities attributable to cash benefits paid to retirees are reportable under Governmental Accounting Standards Board (GASB) Standards 25/27.